benlau/androidnative.pri/README.md

 It is forked from the QuickAndroid project that aim to provide a library to access Android functions from Qt/QML without using JNI.

+Remarks: This project only support gradle build system.

 Features
 ========

  1. SystemDispatcher - A message queue for C++/Qt and Java/Android
-  1. Send message in C++ and receive in Java and vice versa.
+  1. Send message in C++, receive in Java and vice versa.
-  1. Data type will be converted automatically.
+  1. Data type will be converted automatically (e.g QMap <-> java.util.Map).
 No need to write in JNI.
   1. It could be used to write your own Java code
  1. Bundled Components
   1. Image Picker